Juveriya-fatima/Task4_Financial_Fraud_Detection/README.md

 This dashboard helps visualize transaction patterns and identify fraudulent activities.
 It enables users to explore data interactively and gain actionable insights for fraud detection.

 ##Note
 The original dataset contains over 1 million records and exceeds GitHub's upload size limit.
-A representative sample dataset has been included in this repository for demonstration and analysis purposes.
+A representative sample dataset has been included in this repository for demonstration and analysis purpose.
+The Power BI dashboard was developed using Power BI Desktop.
+Due to GitHub file size limitations, the dashboard screenshot and presentation have been included to demonstrate the complete analysis and dashboard design.